Video Recording Time At 64GB, 128GB, 256GB, 512GB, 1TB, etc.

 In other words, take the memory card capacity in GB, divide it by the bit rate, and multiply the result by 2.

 The result will be about 10% less than the theoretical maximum recording time.
-Of course there will also be some formatting data on the card, and the space is not always used optimally.
-Thus, the simplified formula will give you a pretty good approximation of your actual recording time.
+There will also be some formatting data on the card, and the space is not always used optimally.
+Thus, leaving a 10% buffer for overhead gives you a very good approximation of your actual recording time.

 Always Use High Endurance SD Cards In Video Surveillance